joachim-gassen/opcycle/README.md

 )
 ```

-For this to work, you need to have WRDS access and source the two files
+For this to work, you need to fork/download the Github repo, have WRDS
+access, configure your logon credentials in `config.csv` and source the
-in `code/R` first to generate the sample.
+`pull_wrds.r`and `prepare_data.R`to generate the sample.
 See [this
 repo](https://github.com/trr266/treat) for more details.

+Alternatively, Humboldt students of the Controlling class can simply use
+the data file provided via Moodle and store it in `data/generated` after
+forking/downloading this repo from Github.
+The code to generate this
+README is in `README.Rmd`.
+Enjoy!